exadra37-versioning/explicit-versioning/README.md

-# Semantic Versioning Specification
+# Explicit Versioning Specification

 To know why I am not using [SemVer]((http://semver.org/)) please see [here](WHY.md).

 ## Specification

-My Semantic Version schema can be represented like `PUBLIC_API.BACKWARDS_INCOMPATIBLE.CODE_IMPROVMENT.BUG_FIX`.
+My Explicit Version schema can be represented like `Release.Incompatible.Compatible.Fix`.

 Given `1.0.0.0` as the first version for a **_Production Release_**: